top of page

 a blocked heart

-As an Emotional Freedom Techniques (EFT) coach specializing in supporting Highly Sensitive Persons (HSPs) and empaths, I've been on a profound journey of self-discovery and understanding the intricacies of emotional sensitivity and empathy.
-In a previous blog, we explored the hidden effects that being an HSP or empath can have on our daily lives.
-Today, I want to delve deeper into another aspect that some of us may encounter along this path: the rejection or blocking of our emotional sensitivity and empathy.
-Having personally experienced this issue, I found that working through it was crucial in discovering my true self, establishing deeper connections with myself and others, and living a more fulfilling life.
+As a coach supporting Highly Sensitive Persons (HSPs) and empaths, I’ve been on a journey of self-discovery and understanding the complexities of emotional sensitivity and empathy.
+In a previous blog, we explored how being an HSP or empath can subtly influence our daily lives.
+Today, I’d like to delve deeper into another experience some of us might encounter: rejecting or blocking our emotional sensitivity and empathy.
+Having personally faced this challenge, I found that working through it was key to discovering myself, building deeper connections, and living a more fulfilling life

 Recognizing the signs of rejecting emotional sensitivity and empathy

-From my own experiences and while helping others, I've noticed that HSPs and empaths can embrace or reject their emotional sensitivity and empathy to varying degrees.
-Those who wholeheartedly embrace these qualities tend to openly express kindness, compassion, and emotional sensitivity.
-They wear their hearts on their sleeves and generously give love to others in their personal and professional lives.
+From my own experiences and while helping others, I've noticed that HSPs and empaths can embrace or distance themselves from their emotional sensitivity and empathy to varying degrees.
+Those who fully embrace these qualities tend to openly express kindness, compassion, and emotional sensitivity.
+They wear their hearts on their sleeves and generously share their care with others in their personal and professional lives.

-However, there are instances where some HSPs and empaths reject certain aspects of their emotional sensitivity and empathy due to the challenges they faced.
-This may lead them to become detached, aloof, or guarded.
-Even if they remain kind and giving, they may do so more carefully and selectively.
+However, there are instances where some HSPs and empaths hold back from certain aspects of their emotional sensitivity and empathy due to challenges they’ve faced.
+This may lead to becoming more detached, aloof, or guarded.
+Even if they remain kind and giving, they may do so more cautiously or selectively.

-It's important to recognize that there's no right or wrong way to be an HSP or empath.
-In my journey, I once found myself leaning towards the latter category.
-But at a certain point in my life, I realized that I had built a protective wall around myself, which made it difficult to experience the full range of emotions.
-While this shielded me from certain unpleasant emotions, even enabling me to be productive in high stress situations, it also left me feeling disconnected and unable to fully experience joy.
-An underlying anxiety persisted, and it was only much later that I uncovered its cause.
-Eventually, I understood that this protective wall also kept me from being fully loving towards others.
-In doing so, I denied an essential part of who I am as an HSP and empath, creating uncertainty about my identity and purpose in life.
+I don't believe there's a right or wrong way to be an HSP or empath.
+In my journey, I once found myself leaning toward the latter.
+But at a certain point, I realized that I had built a protective wall around myself, which made it harder to experience the full range of emotions.
+While this shielded me from unpleasant emotions — even allowing me to function in high-stress situations — it also left me feeling disconnected and unable to fully experience joy.
+An underlying anxiety persisted, and only later did I begin to understand its cause.
+Over time, I came to see that this protective wall also prevented me from fully loving toward others.
+In doing so, I denied an important part of who I am as an HSP and empath, leading to uncertainty about my identity and purpose in life.

 Understanding why we reject our emotional sensitivity and empathy

-Do you recall a time in your life when you were perhaps more sensitive, empathic, and giving?
-And do you remember when that changed?
+Can you recall a time in your life when you were more sensitive, empathic, or giving?
+And do you remember when that began to change?

-Numerous reasons can lead us to reject our sensitivity and empathy.
+There are many reasons we may reject our sensitivity and empathy.
 Often, we learn that these qualities don't serve us in specific environments.
 For example:

-1. We may have been judged or didn't fit in with others because of our emotional sensitivity and empathy.
+1. We may have felt judged or didn't fit in with others because of our emotional sensitivity and empathy.

-2. We may have judged others for their emotions, particularly if their feelings led to behavior that harmed us.
+2. We may have judged others for their emotions, especially if their feelings led to behavior that harmed us.

-3. Having certain emotions or empathy may have felt too painful, hindering our ability to function or succeed in certain settings or situations.
+3. Having certain emotions or empathy may have felt too painful, making it difficult to function or succeed in certain settings or situations.

-4. We may have experienced being penalized or taken advantage of because of our kindness and compassion.
+4. We may have been penalized or taken advantage of for our kindness and compassion.

 Such painful experiences can create fear and judgment around our emotional sensitivity and empathy.
-We may end up believing that if we rejected these qualities about ourselves, life would be easier and we would feel better about ourselves.
+We may come to believe that if we rejected these qualities, life would be easier and we would feel better about ourselves.

-But it's crucial to recognize that when we reject these qualities — which are such an essential part of who we are — we're ultimately judging and rejecting ourselves.
+But when we reject these qualities — core parts of who we are — we risk judging and rejecting ourselves.
 If you're continually suffering from anxiety, self-doubt, or low self-confidence, could that be because you're continually judging yourself?
-If you ever feel like something is missing in your life, is it possible that what you're missing is a connection to yourself?
+If you feel that something is missing in your life, is it possible that what you're missing is a connection to yourself?

 Moving beyond fear and judgment of our emotions, emotional sensitivity, and empathy